 NOTE: With OpenVINO™ 2020.4 release, Intel® Movidius™ Neural Compute Stick (1) is no longer supported.

 This guide provides step-by-step instructions on how to install the OpenVINO™ toolkit for Raspbian* OS.
 Links are provided for each type of compatible hardware including downloads, initialization and configuration steps.
 The following steps will be covered:

 The guide assumes you downloaded the OpenVINO toolkit for Raspbian* OS.
 If you do not have a copy of the toolkit package file

 l_openvino_toolkit_runtime_raspbian_p_<version>.tgz, download the latest version from the OpenVINO™ Toolkit packages storage and then return to this guide to proceed with the installation.

-NOTE: The OpenVINO toolkit for Raspbian OS is distributed without installer, so you need to perform extra steps comparing to the Intel® Distribution of OpenVINO™ toolkit for Linux* OS.
+NOTE: The OpenVINO toolkit for Raspbian OS is distributed without an installer, so you need to perform some extra steps compared to the Intel® Distribution of OpenVINO™ toolkit for Linux* OS.

 ~/Downloadsdirectory.
 If not, replace

 ~/Downloadswith the directory where the file is located.